saumya103/Information-Stealer/README.md

 # Information-Stealer
-The objective of this project is to develop an Information Stealer that extracts sensitive information such as saved browser passwords, clipboard data, system information, IP resolution using socket, HTTP headers fetching using requests library and also WHOIS information.
+The objective of this project is to develop an Information Stealer that extracts sensitive information such as saved browser passwords, clipboard data, system information, IP resolution using socket, HTTP headers using requests library and also WHOIS information.